skyscrapers/documentation/kubernetes/walk-through.md

 Monitoring for cronjobs is implemented by default.
 This is done with prometheus and will alert when the last run of the cronjob has failed.

 The following alerts are covering different failure cases accordigly:

-- KubeJobCompletion: Warnning alert after 1 hour if any *Job* doesn't succeed or doesn't run at all.
+- `KubeJobCompletion`: Warnning alert after 1 hour if any *Job* doesn't succeed or doesn't run at all.
-- KubeJobFailed: Warning alert after 1 hour if any *Job* failed
+- `KubeJobFailed`: Warning alert after 1 hour if any *Job* failed
-- KubeCronJobRunning: Warning alert after 1 hour if a *CronJob* keeps on running
+- `KubeCronJobRunning`: Warning alert after 1 hour if a *CronJob* keeps on running

 ### Clean up